suixinsuo/olympus-protocol/docs/GettingStarted.md

 function getAssetsValue() public view returns (uint) // get the total fund value according to its underlying assets.
 ```

 All derivatives must allow investors to invest and redeem.
-The basic logic is that when someone requests to redeem, the fund will first check if it has enough Ether otherwise it would start selling to fulfill the requests.
-For this reason, we have two helper functions guaranteeLiquidity (Make sure there is enough ETH to redeem), and getETHFromTokens (sell some tokens to get ETH back).
+The basic logic is that when someone requests to redeem, the fund will first check if it has enough Ether otherwise it will start selling tokens in the fund to fulfill the requests.
+For this reason, we created two helper functions guaranteeLiquidity (Make sure there is enough ETH to redeem), and getETHFromTokens (sell some tokens to get ETH back).

 ```javascript
 function invest() public;